hbcbh1999/BAP2/README.md

 # BAP2
- Bayesian Analysis with Python Second Edition
+ Draft of Bayesian Analysis with Python Second Edition